Contact Us in New Jersey for Fast, Reliable Furnace Repairs

 Common Furnace Problems

-Although you won’t be able to access every single are of your ductwork, for the sections you can reach, use mastic sealant or HVAC aluminum foil tape to seal gaps and cracks in your ductwork.
+Although you won’t be able to access every single area of your ductwork, for the sections you can reach, use mastic sealant or HVAC aluminum foil tape to seal gaps and cracks.
 Ask us about Aeroseal Duct Sealing, which seals your ducts from the inside out.

-- If you are smelling something funny, such as rotten eggs or sulfur, you could have a serious problem, such as a gas leak.
+If you are smelling something funny, such as rotten eggs or sulfur, you could have a serious furnace repair issue, such as a gas leak.
 Take action immediately by turning off your system, evacuating the home, and calling your utility company.

-There are many things that can cause loud and strange noises within your heating and duct system.
+There are many things that can cause loud and strange noises from your furnace and duct system.
 If you hear grinding, whistling, squealing, banging, or any other strange sounds, call your heating technician

 If your furnace still won’t turn on, there are a couple of things that could cause an automatic shutoff.

-- Dirty Air Filter: A clogged air filter can cause many problems, including restricting needed airflow to your system.
-Not only will it dirty up your system’s components, but it will also raise your energy bills.
+A clogged air filter can cause a variety of furnace repair issues.
+A dirty filter may restrict airflow and cause your furnace to turn off at the beginning of the heating cycle.
+Not only will a contaminated filter make your system dirty, but it will also raise your energy bills.
 Make it a habit to check your filter every 30 days and wait no longer than 90 days to replace it.
 During peak demand months, your filter will need to be changed or cleaned more frequently.

 **Warning: Never alter or adjust these ventilation pipes without the assistance of a professional, such as trimming them down.
 Call your HVAC technician if you notice an issue with your furnace ventilation.